xamantra/zyte/context.md

 - **Cache Pre-warming**: At server startup, the framework iterates through all discovered routes, renders them with an empty context, and populates the cache.
 This ensures initial page loads are served from memory.
 - **Configuration**: Caching behavior can be controlled via `cacheEnabled` and `cacheMaxAge` options in `server.config.ts`.

+### Gzip Compression
+The server automatically compresses HTTP responses with gzip for clients that support it (via the `Accept-Encoding` header).
+This is handled transparently in `src/server.ts` as a middleware-like wrapper around the main request handler.
+Compression is applied *after* the in-memory cache check, ensuring that the cache stores raw, uncompressed HTML, and compression is a final, on-the-fly step before sending the response.
+This optimizes both CPU usage (by not re-rendering) and bandwidth.

 ---

 ## 3. Project Structure